philipparndt/gitea-drone-example/README.md

-# Gitea with Drone.io Example
+# Gitea with Drone.io example

 This is a working example of gitea with drone on a Synology NAS.